liu-purnomo/angka-terbilang-ts/README.md

 # Terbilang-TS - Indonesian Number to Words Converter

-`terbilang-ts` is a TypeScript library that converts numbers into words in Indonesian.
+`angka-terbilang-ts` is a TypeScript library that converts numbers into words in Indonesian.
 This library is highly useful for applications that require a textual representation of numbers, such as financial reporting, check writing systems, and more.

 ## Features